rbmarliere/tboox-api/readme.md

 #### USER

 ###### GET /api/user/timeline
-* Receive the index of the user timeline
+* Receive the index of the user timeline that may be filtered by the GET parameter 'filter'

 ###### GET /api/user/\{uuid}/subscribe
 * User A subscribe to an uuid specifiable user B, so that his reviews appears in user A timeline